This amenity is near the top of my list for ranking a city, an amenity found in the city I live in today, and the two before that.

 Here's what I need:

 - A modern system: Rapid transit buses are a minimum requirement.
-Ideally, there will be a Metro or Subway system.
+Ideally, there will be a metro/light rail/subway system, which helps to avoid traffic on the road network.

-And cost isn’t really a factor either, because it’s almost the same at all of them, usually somewhere around $1.25, give or take 50 to 75 cents, prices cheaper than the D.C.
+And the cost isn't a factor either, because it's almost the same at all of them, with cash payments usually somewhere around $1.25, give or take 50 to 75 cents.
+These similar systems and similar business models mean that prices are cheaper than the D.C.
 Metro or New York Subway and cheaper than a taxi in any of the cities these systems serve.

 In the words of four-time Super Bowl-winning coach Bill Belichick, we're on to the list!

-Santiago might be one of the dullest big cities I’ve ever visited, but when it comes to public transportation, it has no equals.
+Santiago might be one of the dullest big cities I've ever visited, but it has no equals when it comes to public transportation.

 As I said earlier, I don't care about cleanliness as a factor for these rankings, but I am impressed when I see it, and the Subterraneo in Santiago has it.